Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 * Add support for clonable propal at creation (same as for repeatable invoices).
 * Add variables to access products or services customfields from tags (is it really useful ?
 How to use them without modifying the lines printing function ?) add custom fields in invoices products lines (custom data per product) -> do this with by adding customfields in the products datasheet directly.
 This feature may be added in the future if a hook enables it to do it (and it should be fairly easy with such a hook).

+===== SPECIAL THANK'S =====
+- Thank's to Laurent Destailleur for supporting my work and to help me get used to the Dolibarr system.
+- Thank's to Remy Younes for his patch for datetime support and bugfixes.
+- Thank's to my wonderful fiancee for supporting me in everything I undertake.